Sparse Generalized Yule-Walker Estimation for Large Spatio-temporal Autoregressions with an Application to NO2 Satellite Data: Empirical Application

 We first look at the mean squared forecast errors (MSFEs).
 The window-mean forecast (CONST) clearly does not improve the benchmark PVAR forecast for any spatial unit.
 However, this forecast still attains a RMSFE of 1.185, potentially indicating a low predictability of $\text{NO}_2$ column densities.
-The GMWY approach obtains the worst forecast performance, possibly because relatively large bandwidths are needed to allow for second-order horizontal interaction, thereby paralleling our findings from the simulations.
-SPLASH(0,$\lambda$) improves upon the benchmark for all 45 spatial units, 42 of which are found to be significant by a Diebold-Mariano test (based on the absolute forecast errors).
-Allowing for sparsity within groups does not deliver additional forecast improvements as SPLASH($\alpha$,$\lambda$) attains a slightly worse forecast performance than the SPLASH specification with group penalty only ($\alpha=0$).
-Completely omitting regularization at the group level further deteriorate the forecast performance, with SPLASH(1,$\lambda$) only beating the benchmark for 34 out 45 spatial units, 14 of which are statistically significant.
-We take this as evidence that the ability to promote diagonally structured sparsity is indeed beneficial in real-life spatial applications.
+The GMWY approach obtains the worst forecast performance, possibly because a large bandwidth is needed to allow for second-order horizontal interaction and, consequently, a large number of parameters to estimate.
+With an RMSFE of 0.919, SPLASH(0,$\lambda$) does manage to improve upon the benchmark.
+In fact, the MSFEs for all 45 spatial units are smaller than that of the benchmark, 42 of which are found to be significant by a Diebold-Mariano test based on the squared forecast errors.
+Allowing for sparsity within groups does not seem to deliver additional forecast improvements, as SPLASH(0.5,$\lambda$) attains a slightly worse forecast performance and significantly outperforms the benchmark for only 39 locations.
+Completely omitting regularization at the group level results in a further deterioration of the forecast performance, with SPLASH(1,$\lambda$) attaining an RMSFE of 0.94 and significantly beating the benchmark for 30 out 45 spatial units.
+We take this as evidence that the ability to promote diagonally structured sparsity is indeed beneficial in real-life spatial applications, although even estimating the spatial VAR with unstructured sparsity manages to improve upon regularized reduced form VAR estimation.

 Next, we focus on the mean absolute forecast error (MAFE).
 The results are qualitatively similar to those obtained based on the MSFE.
-In particular, GMWY obtains the worst forecast accuracy for GMWY, whereas SPLASH(0,$\lambda$)) forecasts best.
+In particular, GMWY still has the worst forecast accuracy for GMWY and SPLASH(0,$\lambda$) continues to perform best.
 The GMWY method, while still standing out, does not score as poorly anymore based on the RMAFE.
 We conjecture that the absence of regularization may increase sensitivity to noise, thereby resulting in particularly high squared forecast errors at periods of atypical NO$_2$ concentrations.